zombie-einstein/jumanji/docs/environments/search_and_rescue.md

 Many aspects of the environment can be customised:

-- Agent observations can include targets as well as other searcher agents.
+- Agent observations can be customised by implementing the `ObservationFn` interface.
 - Rewards can be customised, to allow for time dependent rewards, and to distribute rewards between agents that find a target simultaneously in the same step.
 - Target dynamics can be customised to model various search scenarios.